StroboBrain/MVP/README.md

 The seed is loaded via parameters in the url and stored in the local storage.

 ## Animations
-Plane javascript to cycle through the frames.
+Plane javascript for the animatin.

 ## Prototype
 This page is considered a prototype and not fully functional/optimised.